 Electric golf trolleys have gotten quite sophisticated over the years with some of the top models on the market now including features such as:

 - Built in GPS

 - Remote Control Navigation

 Don’t get sucked into paying more for a trolley with whizzy features unless they are genuinely useful for you.

 For example, if you already have a decent golf GPS, then there’s really no need to splash out on a trolley that does the same thing.

 What is worthwhile looking out for are the additional accessories.
 Some brands have created golf trolley accessories which make using them much easier.

-Things such as umbrella holders are standard across all trolleys, but other features such as drink holders, GPS device holders, winter wheels and built in mitten handles are only available for a few trolleys.
+Things such as umbrella holders are standard across all trolleys, but other features such as drink holders, GPS device holders, winter wheels and built in mitten handles are only available on selected brands.

-If you play a lot of winter golf or golf in some sketchy conditions, it’s worthwhile checking this out before committing to a brand.
-In our experience Motocaddy golf trolleys tend to have the best golf trolley accessories available.
+If you play a lot of winter golf, or golf in some sketchy conditions, it’s worthwhile checking this out before committing to a brand.
+In our experience, Motocaddy or Powakaddy golf trolleys tend to have the best golf trolley accessories available.